 - Wavefront pulls data directly from a cloud-based service (e.g. Amazon Web Services, Google Cloud Platform, Tesla).

 Note: Typical production environments have a small number of proxies, with many agents sending metrics through the proxies to Wavefront.
-If you need advice for best practices in your environment, contact Support.
+You can ask questions on the Wavefront public Slack channel or the Wavefront VMware Community.

 Set Up an Integration